 We have authorized a total of 3,502,730 shares of common stock for the issuance of non-inducement awards and 333,333 shares of common stock for the issuance of inducement awards under the Amended 2013 Plan.
-As of December 31, 2017, 168,898 shares underlying non-inducement awards issued pursuant to the Amended 2013 Plan had been settled in shares of common stock and no longer underlie outstanding awards, 2,669,071 shares underlie outstanding non-inducement awards issued pursuant to the Amended 2013 Plan had been settled for issuance as non-inducement awards.
+As of December 31, 2017, 168,898 shares underlying non-inducement awards issued pursuant to the Amended 2013 Plan had been settled in shares of common stock and no longer underlie outstanding awards, 2,669,071 shares underlie outstanding non-inducement awards, and 664,761 shares were available for issuance as non-inducement awards.
 As of December 31, 2017, 25,000 shares underlying inducement awards issued pursuant to the Amended 2013 Plan had been settled in shares of common stock and no longer underlie outstanding awards, 133,049 shares underlie outstanding inducement awards, and 175,284 shares were available for issuance as inducement awards.
 The number of shares of our common stock issued or reserved pursuant to the Amended 2013 Plan, or pursuant to outstanding awards, is subject to adjustment as a result of mergers, consolidations, reorganizations, stock splits, reverse stock splits, stock dividends and other changes in our common stock.